Review:

 score is between 0 and 5

-Girl, Interrupted is a memoir by Susanna Kaysen that explores her experiences in a psychiatric hospital in the 1960s.
+Girl, Interrupted is a memoir by Susanna Kaysen, detailing her experience in a psychiatric hospital in the 1960s.

 Key Features

-- Exploration of institutionalization and societal attitudes towards mental health
+- Exploration of institutionalization and its effects on patients

 Pros